GK-Hynes/postgresql-notes/README.md

 When creating tables and defining columns, we can use constraints to define columns as being a primary key, or attaching a foreign key relationship to another table.

+### Constraints

+Constraints are the rules enforced on data columns on a table.

+They are used to prevent invalid data from being entered into the database.

+This ensures the accuracy and reliability of the data in the database.

+Constraints can generally be divided into two main categories:

+**Column Constraints** - these constrain the data in a column to adhere to certain conditions.

+**Table Constraints** - these are applied to the entire table rather than to an individual column.

+Some of the most common column constraints are:

+**NOT NULL** Constraint - this ensures that a column cannot have a NULL value.
+For example, requiring an email address.

+**UNIQUE** Constraint - this ensures that all values in a column are different.
+For example, each customer having a unique id.

+**PRIMARY key** - uniquely identifies each row/record in a table.

+**FOREIGN key** - constrains data based on columns in other tables.

+**CHECK** Constraint - ensures that all values in a column satisfy certain conditions.

+**EXCLUSION** Constraint - ensures that if any two rows are compared on the specified column or expression using the specified operator, not all of these comparisons will return TRUE.

+Table Constraints include:

+**CHECK (condition)** - checks a condition when inserting or updating data.

+**REFERENCES** - constrain the value stored in the column that must exist in a column in another table.

+**UNIQUE (column_list)** - forces the values stored in the columns listed inside the parentheses to be unique.

+**PRIMARY KEY (column_list)** - allows you to define the primary key that consists of multiple columns.